vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 #### `Snapshot.StartHeight`

 - `config file`: vega-core
 - `description`: There is a change in the snapshot mechanism.
 The default value for the `Snapshot.StartHeight` parameter changed from `-1` to `0`.
-However, We **DO NOT** recommend changing this parameter now for existing nodes!.
-Please leave the `-1`, because your node can be destroyed when you start your node with wrong binary when you have `Snapshot.StartHeight = 0`.
+However, we **DO NOT** recommend changing this parameter now for existing nodes!
+Leave the `-1`, because your node can be destroyed when you start your node with the wrong binary when you have `Snapshot.StartHeight = 0`.
 For the new logic to load a snapshot, see the below pseudocode block.
 - `kind`: parameter change

 ```toml title="YOUR_VEGA_HOME/config/node/config.toml"